 - There will be no water on offer – sorry.

 - My surfaces and all door handles will all be cleaned between clients.

 - I will go for regular tests and when my antibody test results are back I will let my clients know.

 - If I am even slightly unwell – I will cancel our appointment, I would ask you to do the same.

 - During the massage, I can wear a mask.

 - After the massage, we will keep out time together at a minimum

 - Please arrive alone, no one can wait in my room or the reception.

 - Try and use the toilets in your home, although the Dunston House toilets are maintained to a high level of cleanliness.

-I have had both jabs now and I use the lateral flow tests twice a week.
+I have had all my jabs now and I use the lateral flow tests several times a week.